nwjs/grunt-nw-builder/README.md

 The version of node-webkit you want to use.
 [Here is a list](https://github.com/rogerwang/node-webkit/wiki/Downloads-of-old-versions) of all available releases

+#### options.app_name
+Type: `String`
+Default value: `null`

+The Name of your node-webkit app.
+NOTE: If this value is set to null, it will autodetect the `name` form your projects package.json

+#### options.app_version
+Type: `String`
+Default value: `null`

+The version of your node-webkit app.
+NOTE: If this value is set to null, it will autodetect the `version` form your projects package.json

 #### options.build_dir
 Type: `String`